omniphx/forrest/README.md

 # Omniphx/Forrest, Force.com REST API Client for Laravel 4
 [![Latest Stable Version](https://poser.pugx.org/omniphx/forrest/v/stable.svg)](https://packagist.org/packages/omniphx/forrest) [![Total Downloads](https://poser.pugx.org/omniphx/forrest/downloads.svg)](https://packagist.org/packages/omniphx/forrest) [![Latest Unstable Version](https://poser.pugx.org/omniphx/forrest/v/unstable.svg)](https://packagist.org/packages/omniphx/forrest) [![License](https://poser.pugx.org/omniphx/forrest/license.svg)](https://packagist.org/packages/omniphx/forrest) [![Build Status](https://travis-ci.org/omniphx/forrest.svg?branch=master)](https://travis-ci.org/omniphx/forrest)

 Forrest is a Force.com REST API client for Laravel 4.
-It provides access to restricted Salesforce information via the Web Server OAuth authentication flow.
+It provides access to restricted Salesforce information via Oauth 2.0.
+REST is a lightweight alternative to the SOAP API and is useful for mobile users.

  While this package is built for Laravel, it has been decoupled so that it can be extended into any framework or vanilla PHP application.

 ## Installation
->Note: If you are upgrading to Version 1.0, be sure to re-publish your config file with `php artisan config:publish omniphx/forrest`.
+>If you are upgrading to Version 1.0, be sure to re-publish your config file.

 Forrest can be installed through composer.
 Open your `composer.json` file and add the following to the `require` key:

     "omniphx/forrest": "1.*"

-After adding the key, run `composer update` from the command line to install the package.
+Next run `composer update` from the command line to install the package.

-If you are using Laravel, add the service provider in your `app/config/app.php` file:
+If you are using Laravel, add the service provider to your `app/config/app.php` file:

     'Omniphx\Forrest\Providers\Laravel\ForrestServiceProvider'